vettom/vettom.github.io/docs/Reference/Certification/billng.md

 # Billing

 Billing account can be selfservice or invoiced.
 In terms of invoiced, bill is send to org.
-Roles
+**Roles**

 - Creator   : Can create account
 - Admin     : Can manage, but not create
 - User      : Linke account to projects
 - Viewer

-## Billingexport
+## Billing export
 Can be exported to BigQ for detailed analysis.
-Must create BQ dataset to hold data.
+Must create BQ dataset to hold data. `Looker` can be used to visualize data

 ## Projects
-By default all Org users can  create projects. `resourcemanager.project.create` role allows creation of projects.
+By default all Org level users can  create projects. `resourcemanager.project.create` role allows creation of projects.

 ## Cloud billing Account types
 - Self-service